 The Manager maintains appropriate processes to ensure that relevant and reliable financial information is produced.
-The financial statements have been prepared in accordance with International Financial Reporting Standards and include certain amounts that are based on estimates and judgments.
+The financial statements have been prepared in accordance with International Financial Reporting Standards as issued by the International Accounting Standards Board (IASB) and include certain amounts that are based on estimates and judgments.
 The significant accounting policies which management believes are appropriate for the Fund are described in note 3 to these financial statements.

 PricewaterhouseCoopers LLP is the external auditor of the Fund.
-They have audited the financial statements in accordance with Canadian generally accepted auditing standards to enable them to express to the unitholders their opinion on the financial statements.
+It has audited the financial statements in accordance with Canadian generally accepted auditing standards to enable it to express to the unitholders its opinion on the financial statements.
 Their report is attached.